AhmetUstaa/Java-Camp/README.md

 # About Repository

 This repository contains Java Bootcamp documentation like lesson codes, assignments, and final project.
-Also i will **try** to give to you extra tips about java programming language informations on a daily basis.
+Also i will **try** to give to you extra tips about java programming language informations on a weekly basis.

     - Publisher : https://www.kodlama.io
     - Youtube Channel : https://www.youtube.com/channel/UCRjiquPh4mjPNoOV9eCilXQ